 History of the Czechoslovakian Vlcak

-In 1955 a woman by the name of Karel Hartl came up with the idea of breeding German Shepherds with the Carpathian wolf.
+In 1955 a man by the name of Karel Hartl came up with the idea of breeding German Shepherds with the Carpathian wolf.
 The purpose of such an out-of-the-box idea was to create the ultimate military dog breed for the Border Guard in Libejovice.

-Brita, the wolf, was once again mated with a German Shepherd by the name of Kurt z Vaclavky, and from this breeding, she gave birth to 2 lines of wolf-dog hybrids.
+Later, Brita the wolf, was once again mated with a German Shepherd by the name of Kurt z Vaclavky, and from this breeding, she gave birth to 2 lines of wolf-dog hybrids.

 Appearance and Personality of this Fearless Half Wolf Half Dog

 Czechoslovakian Wolfdogs are fairly muscular in stature.
 Starting from their head, the Czech Wolfdog will have a broad skull and long nose bridge.
-Their jaws are strong, well-defined, and symmetrical—a trait which can be attributed to their wolf lineage.
+Their jaws are strong, well-defined, and symmetrical—a trait that can be attributed to their wolf lineage.

 Perhaps the most dominant trait they inherit from their Wolf counterparts is not just their eye color, but also their coat colors.
-The Czech Wolfdog will often come in two different coat colors—yellow-gray or silver gray.
+The Czech Wolfdog will often come in two different coat colors—yellow-gray or silver-gray.
 Both coat colors are characteristic features of the wolf; however, some may inherit patches of black fur seen in the German Shepherd.

 Overall the Czech Wolfdog retains a fairly rectangular and muscular body.
 They are sturdy and agile breeds built for speed and power.

-Temperament of the German shepherd wolf mix
+The Temperament of the German Shepherd Wolf Mix

 5 Facts You Need to Know About the Czech Wolfdog

-- The wolf in the movie Alpha was actually a Czechoslovakian Wolfdog.
+- The wolf in the movie Alpha was actually a Czechoslovakian Wolfdog

 - The Czech Wolfdog is often compared to the Saarlos wolfdog.
 Similar to the Czech wolfdog, the Saarloos wolfdog is a cross between a German Shepherd and the European Wolf.